vaeVict1s/myResume/README.md

 # myResume
 LaTeX files to generate my resume.
-I uploaded here to track changes easier.

-This resume is based on the Developer CV.
+This resume is based on the Developer CV Template.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % Developer CV